 - Add the vanilla extract.

-- Slowly add flour, cinnamon, nutmeg, ginger, allspice followed by the salt & baking soda & beat until well combined.
+- Slowly add the flour, cinnamon, nutmeg, ginger, allspice followed by the salt & baking soda & beat until well combined.

 - Bake in a preheated oven for 13-16 minutes.